btorressz/BondingYieldFarm/README.md

 # BondingYieldFarm

 **Bonding Yield Farm** is a decentralized application (dApp) that enables users to stake ERC20 tokens, earn dynamic rewards based on bonding curve principles, and manage their staked liquidity.
 This project also has a Solana version written in Rust using the Anchor framework, and it has been translated into an Ethereum-based Solidity implementation.
+This project was developed in Remix IDE.
 Below, we’ll explore the project, its features, and the key differences between the Solana and Ethereum versions.
-The project was developed in Remix IDE.

 ## Features